Rotuman language: Phonology

 In addition, the /a/ → [æ] rule takes effect again, now outside of the moraic foot, and can occur with a following /i/ and both /ɛ/.
 Also, /a/ becomes [ɔ] after a syllable with a high vowel (/i/ or /u/).
 When V1 is higher than V2, it is devocalized to the corresponding semivowel; [j] for front vowels and [w] for back vowels.

 Word stress is associated with left-dominant bimoraic feet.
 The penultimate mora of nonderived words carries the stress.
 Other than the nominalizing suffix ⫽-ŋa⫽ and the causative suffix ⫽-ʔaki⫽, stress is assigned before additional morphemes are affixed and before incomplete phase morphonology.

 Orthography

-Upon missionary contact, various orthographies abounded on the island of Rotuma.
+Upon missionary contact, various orthographies were used on the island of Rotuma.
 The French Catholic missionaries devised an orthography based on their own alphabet, and the primarily-English Wesleyan Methodist preachers developed their own orthography to write in Rotuman.
-The prevalent one used today is one from the Australian Methodist Reverend C. M. Churchward, whose knowledge of linguistics devised the Tongan orthography as well.
-Here is the alphabet, as it appears in Churchward's seminal work, "Rotuman Grammar and Dictionary":
+The prevalent one used today is one from the Australian Methodist Reverend C. M. Churchward, whose knowledge of linguistics helped him to devise the Tongan orthography as well.
+Here is the alphabet, as it appears in Churchward's seminal work, Rotuman Grammar and Dictionary: